 -Calibrate?
 No. The sensor is set to the stored calibration before shipping.

 -If you wish to calibrate the sensor, there are two options.
 One method requires a calibrated light meter and is similar to the procedure used to calibrate any other Vernier probe.
 The other method requires no extra equipment and is based on the known sensitivity of the Light Sensor.
-Refer to the detailed instructions on page 4 for the sensor booklet.
+Refer to the detailed instructions in the sensor booklet.